Kâzım Orbay

 Mehmet Kâzım Orbay (11 March 1887 – 3 June 1964) was a Turkish general and senator.
 He served as the third Chief of the General Staff of the Turkish Armed Forces.

 Biography

 Kâzım Orbay was born in Smyrna (present day: İzmir), Ottoman Empire in 1887.
 He graduated from Mühendishâne-i Berrî-i Hümâyûn (Imperial School of Military Engineering) and joined the army in the rank of an artillery lieutenant in 1904.
 After finishing the Staff College in 1907, he became a staff officer.
 In 1908, he attended military courses in Germany.
 In 1912-1913, he fought in the Balkan Wars.
 He was appointed chief adjutant of the Ministry of War in the Ottoman cabinet and served under Enver Pasha during World War I. In 1915, he was the Ottoman representative in the Niedermayer–Hentig Expedition to Afghanistan.
 He presented to Emir Habibullah Khan the Ottoman Sultan's declaration of jihad: a call to all Islamic peoples (including Afghanistan) to join the Central Powers and attack the Allies.
-Afghanistan was to attack British India.
+Afghanistan was to attack British India starting from the city of Peshawar however this plan never came into effect.